jassem17/Search-engine-based-on-images-and-text/README.md

 A search engine based on images and text using Elasticsearch, Approximate nearest neighbors and streamlit

 # Demo
-You can find a demo on my linkedin profile : shorturl.at/bnpPQ
+You can find a demo on my linkedin profile :[I'm an inline-style link](shorturl.at/bnpPQ)